Saturday May 11 2019

 12 March 2019.

-As part of the Mad About Dirt event, Builtsmart Modular Homes of Lisarow have just announced a generous $8,000 scholarship for year 11 and 12 students of Narara Valley High School and Lisarow High School.
+As part of the Mad About Dirt event, Builtsmart Modular Homes of Lisarow announced a generous $8,000 scholarship for year 11 and 12 students of Narara Valley High School and Lisarow High School.
 The scholarship will be awarded to the best design for a modular garden that can accompany Builtsmart’s modular homes.

 The scholarship will be managed Builtsmart Modular General Manager Sean O’Hara and Narara Valley High School Deputy Principal Kerrie O’Heir.
 The project was dreamed up by Joan Cassels, co-coordinator of the Mad About Dirt event.